 Moreover, Ghesquière decided to bring more fun into fashion, creating unbelievable silhouettes of some bags.
 Heart- and cube-shaped, featuring suits and cards elements, these bags represent a brand-new look for stylish traveling.
 The collection is crafted in three color patterns: classical brown monogram and white or black with colorful monogram elements.

 Of course, we can't help but mention a magnificent campaign by artistic director of Louis Vuitton Men's collection Virgil Abloh.
 The theme of ongoing boyhood has resulted in creating a short movie about cartoon characters traveling from Paris to the fashion show in Tokyo.
 We can think of three reasons why it's worth your attention.

 First, the idea behind this voyage is to unite nations and cultures and to create a dialogue between the fashion house and its audience.
 Second, the upcoming collection would be partially made of recycled materials, combining looks used in the previous year with fresh ideas.
 Third, the bright palette, surreal patterns, accessories and use of puppets were inspired by Abloh's Ghanian roots and cultural features.
 It's not stated yet how much it relates to the bags, but we simply adore this ideology!

-Do we love Louis Vuitton upcoming releases?
+Do we love Louis Vuitton 2020-2021 new and upcoming releases?
 Definitely!
 There's a lot to look forward to: a new Monogram pattern, old-fashioned and contemporary bags, simple and fun designs and a rich palette.
-We wouldn't be surprised to see some of the items turning into it-bags!
+We wouldn't be surprised to see some items turning into it-bags!
 Which of the luxury accessories would be swept off the shelves?
 We are about to find out!
-In the meanwhile, share your thoughts about Louis Vuitton new and upcoming realeases 2020-2021!
+In the meanwhile, share your thoughts about Louis Vuitton new and upcoming releases 2020-2021!